ms-iot/content/en-US/win10/samples/I2cTestTool.md

     i2ctesttool.exe SlaveAddress [FriendlyName]

-      SlaveAddress   The slave address of the device you wish to communicate with.
+      SlaveAddress   The slave address of the device with which you wish to communicate.
 This is a required parameter.
-      FriendlyName   The friendly name of the I2C controller you wish to communicate over.
-If not specified, the first enumerated I2C controller will be used.
+      FriendlyName   The friendly name of the I2C controller over which you wish to communicate.
+This parameter is optional and defaults to the first enumerated I2C controller.

      Commands:
      > write { 00 11 22 ..
 FF }         Write bytes to the device